D2M Syllabus

 Pre-class preparation

-• Review the readings & references box below to get a head start installing Zotero, Better BibTeX, and the citr package.
+- Review the readings & references box below to get a head start installing Zotero, Better BibTeX, and the

-• Pull the most recent version of the d2m-2024 repo and browse the bibtex-demo directory.
+package. - Pull the most recent version of the

 Class meeting